YUTA-fywoo/chatgpt-web-workers/README.md

     I --> F
 ```

 Browser setup and submission are sequential; the submitted workers can run concurrently.
 Dependent tasks remain ordered.
-Browser use also covers the first prompt, settings, file transfer, and concrete recovery needs—not just conversation activation.
+The browser handles the first prompt, settings, file transfer, and recovery when needed.

 The direct path uses `read_thread` and `send_message_to_thread`.
 It verifies the persisted chat ID and task/revision in the new answer.
-A send acknowledgement, an old completed answer, or an idle status is not proof that the latest task is complete.
-Tool availability and schemas must match the current client.
+Task markers and revisions keep results matched to the right request, while the workflow follows the current client's tool interfaces.

 ## Requirements

 - Codex in the desktop app with the in-app browser and built-in conversation read/send tools available to the host.
 - A signed-in ordinary ChatGPT **Chat** that exposes **Extra High / 极高** for the default workflow.
-- Astra is the intended host, selected by you where available.
-Installing the skill does not change or unlock a model.
+- Select Astra as the host where available to use the intended allocation.
-- Permission to send the task's necessary material to the selected ChatGPT conversations.
-Workers do not automatically share host files or tools.
+- Provide each worker with the task material and files it needs through your authorized ChatGPT conversations.

-Validated in Windows Codex desktop with the Chinese ordinary Chat UI.
-Other operating systems, account tiers, and future UI versions are not covered by that validation.
-A generic CLI-only or third-party agent setup is insufficient if it lacks these desktop capabilities.
+Developed with Windows Codex desktop and the Chinese ordinary Chat UI.

 ## Install